Building Permits & Inspections

 Building Inspections

-Inspections are necessary for the homeowner or builder construct a building that meets the current structural, health, security and fire protection safety standards.
-City Building Officials provide valuable knowledge and experience with City bylaws and building related codes and legislation, ensuring that all construction conforms to safety and health standards.
+Inspections are necessary for the homeowner or builder to construct a building that meets the current structural, health, security and fire protection safety standards.
+City Building Officials provide valuable knowledge and experience with City bylaws and building-related codes and legislation, ensuring that all construction conforms to safety and health standards.

 Depending on what you're building, inspections for the following may need to be carried out:

-For detailed information on the inspection process, please refer to the City of Fernie Building Bylaw.
+For detailed information on the inspection process, please read our Inspections Bulletin and refer to the City of Fernie Building Bylaw.

 Communicating with a Building Official in advance of a project reduces the chances of problems arising during a field inspection.